veenavijai/stanford-nlp/lec-4.md

 In principle, we hope that such gradient updates make the word vector more helpful in determining named entities.

-Pitfall: Very similar words may not be moved around the same way while retraining
+Pitfall: Very similar words may not be moved around the same way while retraining.
+For example, TV and telly may be moved similarly, but television may not be.

 **Practically, should I use pre-trained word vectors?**